ilee38/practice-python/README.md

-# practice-python
-CS concepts and skills practice in python
+# CS Concepts and Skill Practice in Python
+Implementation of basic data structures and algorithms from scratch to refresh concepts while practicing the language.

+### Disclaimer:
+:warning: Code may be buggy and not fully optimized!